Jim-Clack/JimsLogger/readme.md

  * or you can mix the two if you put the arg number in braces: {1}, {2}...
  * two "{" symbols "{{" are escaped to a single left braca "{".

-Please note that...
+Regarding symbol replacement...

-If a value is null then typically it will be replaced with (null).
+If a value is null then typically it will be replaced with "(null)".
-If a value is cannot be processed then it will be replaced with ###.
+If a value is cannot be processed then it will be replaced with "###".
-If a symbol is corrupt then it will be replaced with ???.
+If a symbol is corrupt then it will be replaced with "???".
 Some symbols have a different meaning when used with an arg#.
 Class names (m, M, c, and C) include an abbreviated package prefix.